NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 ```

 ### Use of contextual claims
 The use of *contextual claims* allows a client to send a structured claim as client assertion to HelseID.
-This claim will then be attatched to the returned access token.
+This claim will then be attached to the returned access token.
 In order to sample this functionality, use the extra option
 ```
 dotnet run --use-contextual-claims
 ```